Close

 Confluence catalog

 As these solutions were launched and adopted, non-technical departments at SOM began to consider how Atlassian could help solve their challenges too.
 For instance, Director of Digital Media Amy Kundrat saw an opportunity to apply Atlassian in the Communications department.
-She worked with DevOps to set up Jira Service Management for managing requests for communications and marketing materials like brochures, business cards, and other collateral; Confluence for documenting current projects and historical content; and Jira Software for project management.
+She worked with DevOps to set up Jira Service Management for managing requests for communications and marketing materials like brochures, business cards, and other collateral; Confluence for documenting current projects and historical content; and Jira for project management.
 About half of the department organically adopted the new solution.
 Amy then worked with DevOps to bring adoption to 100 percent.

 Matt says Atlassian has now become “indispensable” for SOM’s IT team.
 Ken adds, “These tools have immensely improved our service.
 Now we can’t do without them because our community is used to that level of service.”
 As more departments like Communications catch on, Matt and Ken both expect Atlassian’s impact on the school and its community to grow.